Bobingstern/MicroFlow/README.md

 Export and run TensorFlow models on Arduino microcontrollers!

 ## Update Notes:
 Version `1.0.0-alpha` is finally finished!
 Eventually I will make this library class based rather than C headers and methods so make sure to stay updated for that.
-Also, a floated version of this library will be released soon that used floats rather than doubles to save a bit of memory.
+Also, a floated version of this library will be released soon that used floats rather than doubles to save a bit of memory. **Remember!
+This library is still in early stages of development, expect bugs!** I'm working hard on ironing out the issues and optimizing memory.

+## How it works:
+It's super simple actually.
+You train a model using TensorFlow on whatever machine you want (I used Google Colab) and run a simple script that allows you to load the model into an Arduino sketch just by copy and pasting a few arrays!

+From here, MicroFlow does the rest.
+For those who want a technical explaination: All it does is run basic linear algebra methods like the matrix multiplication and a basic activation method.

 ## Usage